farmOS/farmOS-community-blog/posts/2023/organizing-farm-data/index.md

 The thought exercise described so far can be a powerful tool for planning what data to enter, but it is worthless without the subsequent work of actually following through on consistently entering the data.

-For those just getting started, it will probably make sense to pick a small peice of the larger planned data and practice consistently entering that data.
+For those just getting started, it will probably make sense to pick a small piece of the larger planned data and practice consistently entering that data.
 You may find that certain parts of your plan need to change along the way to fit real-world constraints such as time or available-level-of-detail.
 Additionally, you will probably learn things about how your data fits into farmOS.